 Your Facebook ad messages should clearly communicate:

-- What benefits they stand to gain buying your product or signing up as a subscriber
+- What benefits do they stand to gain by buying your product or signing up as a subscriber?

 5. Stand Out From The Crowd

-- Highlight the benefits your product has to offer the user
+- Highlight the benefits your product has to offer your new audience.

-You should also incorporate emojis and [BRACKETS LIKE THIS] to make your headline stand out since Facebook doesn’t allow you to bold, underline or italicize.
-However, these two should be used sparingly and only if they are appropriate for your audience and the particular message in that specific ad.
+You should also incorporate emojis ???❤️? and [BRACKETS LIKE THIS] to make your Facebook ad headline stand out.
+Make use of these as Facebook doesn’t allow you to bold, underline or italicize.

 Make Sure Your Ad Pops With Color